dhirajnie/oauth-learning/README.md

 # oauth-learning
+Udemy The New OAuth 2.0 Stack in Spring Security 5 Lecturer Sergey Kargopolov
 Steps to start keycloak server:
 1. Goto https://github.com/keycloak/keycloak/releases/download/15.0.2/keycloak-15.0.2.zip
 2. Unzip and go to bin folder and run standalone.bat in windows and ./standalone in linux